Professor of Psychology

 (* indicates Wabash student co-author/presenter)

-Schmitzer-Torbert, N. and MacDonald, A. (to be presented in November, 2011).
+Schmitzer-Torbert, N. and MacDonald, A. (2011).
 Relationship between individual differences in navigation strategies and addiction vulnerability.
 Poster to be presented at the Society for Neuroscience Annual Meeting, Washington, DC.

 Apostolidis, S.*, Ritz, R.*, Blackwell, J.*, Amoa, R.*, Sun, S.* and Schmitzer-Torbert, N. (2010).
 Lesions targeting the rat infralimbic cortex and dorsolateral striatum block facilitation of habit learning by post-training cocaine injections.
 Poster presented at the Society for Neuroscience Annual Meeting, San Diego, CA.

 Kaster, M.* and Schmitzer-Torbert, N.C.
 (2009).
 Post-training cocaine injections facilitate habitual lever pressing in rats.
 Poster presented at the Society for Neuroscience Annual Meeting, Chicago, IL.